top of page

 TRE® is not therapy.

-It is a self-help, body based practice that empowers you to support your own health and well-being.
+It is a body based, self-led practice that supports your own health and well-being.

-TRE® is somatic, meaning the body does the work without the need to talk or analyse past experiences.
+TRE® is somatic, meaning it works through the body rather than through talking or analysing past experiences.

 Disclaimer